alexjungaalto/FederatedLearning/material/Lectures.md

 * Unless stated otherwise, each lecture starts at 16:15 (local Helsinki time) and ends no later than 18:00.

 * The on-site lectures will take place in four different lecture halls:
-  -  TU1 (Saab) and AS1 in TUAS building, Maarintie 8 <a href="https://maps.app.goo.gl/B8HBKVaDoSsEBV448"> (see map) </a>.
+  -  TU1 (Saab) and AS1 in TUAS building, Maarintie 8 <a href="https://maps.app.goo.gl/WymneLDPXe1WU2cg9"> (see map). </a>
-  -  Y122 Hall D and U271 U9 in the undergraduate learning centre.
+  -  Y122 Hall D and U271 U9 in the undergraduate learning centre <a href="https://maps.app.goo.gl/B8HBKVaDoSsEBV448"> (see map). </a>

 * You can attend each lecture also in the <a href="https://aalto.zoom.us/j/61924584460?pwd=MXJDSHFyemdCOS91aFJxMmhqdXJwQT09"> virtual lecture hall </a>.
 The lecture recordings will be made available in a timely fashion on my <a href="https://www.youtube.com/channel/UC_tW4Z_GfJ2WCnKDtwMuDUA"> Youtube channel  </a>.